How to Get Landlord InsuranceFebruary 22, 2018

 BOPs can be a great insurance value, as you may be able to pick up a lot of “extras” at no additional charge.
 Some companies have made Lessor’s Risk coverage their niche and as such they offer BOPs for this policy type that are sometimes cheaper than a dwelling fire policy!
 To qualify for this product the company will take into account things like the age of the building, the condition, secondary means of egress, etc.

 Finding coverage can be facilitated and made easier through a discussion with an experienced insurance agent.
 A reputable agent can help you assess your liability and property exposures and find the most cost-effective way to cover both.
-They can also help you navigate all the available coverage add-ons and make sure that you get the most value from your policy.
+They can also help you navigate all the available coverage add-ons and make sure that you get the most value from your landlord insurance policy.
 Call Ruhl Insurance at (717) 665-2283 today to get coverage!

 Disclaimer: Information and claims presented in this content are meant for informative, illustrative purposes and should not be considered legally binding.